Skip to main content

 Selecting tags for your listings

-Now that we've got our title, we next want to head down to our tags and begin filling these out.
-The tags section is another area that Etsy will use to make both exact-matches and broad-matches.
+Now that we've got a title, we want to head down to the "Tags" section and begin filling them out.
+The "Tags" section is another area that Etsy will use to make both exact matches and broad matches.
 Remember, exact matches are more powerful.
-Therefore, we'll prioritize keeping our superstar keywords together where possible.
+Therefore, we'll prioritize keeping the superstar keywords together where possible.

-For instance, our superstar keyword "chunky knitted blanket" is 22 characters.
-Nuts, it’s too long to fit in a tag on its own.
+For instance, the superstar keyword "chunky knitted blanket" is 22 characters.
+I’s too long to fit in a tag on its own.
 So, we'll need to split it between two tags.
 We could either break it into "chunky knitted" or "knitted blanket."
 A quick check in Keyword Tool tells us that no one is searching "chunky knitted" on its own.
-That means our best bet will be entering it as "knitted blanket."
+That means your best bet will be entering it as "knitted blanket."

-Next, we add "chunky wool," "social worker gift," and "cozy beige" to our tags.
-And having used all the words from our title, we see we’ve still got room in our tags to experiment with.
+Next, we can add "chunky wool," "social worker gift," and "cozy beige" to the tags.
+And having used all the words from the title, we see we’ve still got room in the tags to experiment with.
 Great!
-This is where to put keywords from our initial search that didn't make the cut for our title.
-While they were too broad or competitive for our title, they are fine for finishing our tags.
+This is where to put keywords from the initial search that didn't make the cut for the title.
+While they were too broad or competitive for the title, they will be a goo addition to the listing's tags.

 Testing and experimenting

-So, let's go back to our original search for "blanket" in Keyword Tool.
+So, let's go back to the original search for "blanket" in Keyword Tool.
 We saved:

 • throw blanket